Information for Students

 Right of Access

-Under the Data Protection Act you have the right of access to information we hold about you in or records.
-The Act allows us to charge a fee of £10 for this service.
+Under the Data Protection Act and the EU General Data Protection Regulation you have the right of access to information we hold about you in our records.

 Access to Data or Information held by the College

-If you wish to obtain personal information about yourself then the Data Protection Act 1998 will apply.
-Data Protection provides you, the data subject, with a right to a copy of the information we hold about you.
-Personal data about other people cannot be released if this would mean a breach of the Act.
+If you wish to obtain personal information about yourself then the EU General Data Protection Regulation will apply.
+GDPR provides you, the data subject, with a right to a copy of the information we hold about you.
+Personal data about other people cannot be released if this would mean a breach of the regulation.

 If you are unhappy with the way we deal with your request for information, you can appeal using the College’s complaints procedure which can be found here.

-If our internal review fails to satisfy you, you can request an independent review by contacting the Information Commissioner (www.ico.gov.uk):
+If our internal review fails to satisfy you, you can request an independent review by contacting the Information Commissioner: